pavlosoftgroup/drupal7/README.md

-# simple_messenger
+# Simple Messenger
-Simple messenger implements the exchange of messages between users.
+Simple messenger implements the exchange of messages between users for Drupal 7.
 To use you need to install the Entity API.

 Installation: